mothepro/verify-bitcoin-message/README.md

 First visit the page by [Serving Locally](#serve-locally) or using our [GitHub Pages demo](https://mothepro.github.io/verify-bitcoin-message).

+If you're on mobile, just turn on airplane mode.

-Then you can test offline mode in Chrome (webkit browsers) by opening Developer Tools (F12)
+On desktop you can test offline mode in Chrome (webkit browsers) by opening Developer Tools (F12) > `Network` tab > Change `No Throttling` to `Offline`

-- Network
-- Change "No Throttling" -> "Offline"

 ### Clone the repository